 - Whether the cancer has spread to a different part of the body (M)

 The different T stages are

-- Tis or carcinoma in situ, also called AIN (anal intraepithelial neoplasia).
-This means some of the cells have abnormal changes.
-The abnormal cells are within the lining of the anus.
-These cells may develop into invasive cancer if not treated.
+- Tis or carcinoma in situ, also called AIN (anal intraepithelial neoplasia) – some of the cells within the lining of the anus have abnormal changes

 The N stage refers to whether any lymph nodes (glands) contain cancer cells.

-- N1 there are cancer cells in the lymph nodes closest to the rectum
+- N1 – there are cancer cells in the lymph nodes closest to the rectum (back passage)

-- N2 means the lymph nodes in the pelvis (pelvic nodes) or groin (inguinal nodes) on one side of the body are affected
+- N2 – means the lymph nodes in the pelvis (pelvic nodes) or groin (inguinal nodes) on one side of the body contain cancer cells

 The M stage refers to any spread of the cancer (secondary cancers or metastases) to other organs in the body.